Mohamed Hussain

-Mohamed Hussain (born 12 October 1979) nicknamed Oittey, is a retired Maldivian international footballer.
+Mohamed Hussain (born 12 October 1979), nicknamed Oittey, is a retired Maldivian professional footballer.
 He has been a member of the FAM Normalization Committee since 1 April 2015.

 Club career

 Hussain began his career at Club Eagles in 1998.
 Then he moved to New Radiant for the following season and played there for six years.

 Hussain won the best player award of the 2003 Cup Winners' Cup, playing for New Radiant and suffered a major ligament injury during the 2003 Dhivehi League game against Island FC.
 The injury brought him down with continuous series of injury, which led him to stay away from football for long periods.
 He also underwent surgeries to recover from the knee ligament injury.

 He later moved to VB Sports Club in 2007, after spending a year at Club Valencia.

 During the 2011 Dhivehi League, Hussain was appointed as a player-coach for the VB Sports Club, due to coach Can Vanli and assistant coach Mohamed Shahid's abroad trips for different reasons.
 The only match played under his instruction was against Maziya on 11 June 2011, where he led the team for a 2–1 victory in the last minute of the game.

 In the June transfer period of 2012 season, Hussain again moved to his former club New Radiant, but in 2013 he spent his last season at BG Sports Club.